 10. The premiere date

-The sophomore season of 13 Reasons Why is expected to hit Netflix sometime in 2018, although an exact release date has yet to be confirmed.
+The sophomore season of 13 Reasons Why is expected to hit Netflix on May 18, 2018.
 Like the previous season, Season 2 will consist of a total of 13 episodes.

 Follow Michelle on Twitter @Mar8289